Marcel Vasiľ

-Marcel Vasiľ (born 9 February 2001) is a Slovak professional footballer who plays as an attacking midfielder for Železiarne Podbrezová, on loan from Bruk-Bet Termalica Nieciecza.
+Marcel Vasiľ (born 9 February 2001) is a Slovak professional footballer who plays as an attacking midfielder for Italian Serie D club Acireale.

 Club career

 In January 2022, Vasiľ joined Košice on half-season loan.

 On 31 August 2022, he was sent on season-long loan to Železiarne Podbrezová.

 International career

 Vasiľ enjoyed his first Slovakia U21 national team recognition on 17 March 2022 under Jaroslav Kentoš ahead of two 2023 Under-21 European Championship qualifiers against Northern Ireland and Spain, when he was listed as an alternate to the 23-player squad.